2025-26

 Global Sustainability Challenge

-An annual global challenge where students design, implement, and showcase real-world sustainability solutions—supported by a Stanford-led collective of top educational institutions and global experts.
+An annual global challenge where students design, implement, and showcase real-world sustainability solutions—supported by a Stanford-led collective of leading educational institutions and experts worldwide.

 Global Scale